aws-amplify/discord-bot/README.md

 5. Tunnel your connection with [ngrok](https://www.npmjs.com/package/ngrok): `ngrok http 3000`
 6. Add tunneled URL to your bot's Interaction Endpoint URL: `<ngrok-https-url>/api/interact`
 7. Save your changes and register application commands to your bot with the frontend (or send an empty POST request to `http://localhost:3000/api/commands/sync`). **NOTE**: allow about 30 minutes for commands to show in Discord

+For more information on how to contribute, visit the [contributing documentation](./CONTRIBUTING.md)